chriswininger/ai-document-query-system/README.md

 AI Document Query System
 ---------------

-This is an experiment, exploring the use of AI to query personal libraries and large documents locally.
+This is an experiment, exploring the use of AI to query large documents in network.

 ![App Screenshot](./readme-assets/app-screen-shot-1.png)
 <style>